cuthbertLab/music21/music21/doc/html/_sources/moduleDynamics.txt

 .. module:: music21.dynamics

-Classes and functions for creating and manipulating dynamics.
+Classes and functions for creating and manipulating dynamic symbols.
+Rather than subclasses, the :class:`~music21.dynamics.Dynamic` object is often specialized by parameters.

 .. function:: dynamicStrFromDecimal(n)